zacharydhamilton/jackpot/README.md

     EMIT CHANGES;
     ```

+1. Finally, insert some zero's into the stream of wagers to "initialize" the wagering pools.
+    ```sql
+    INSERT INTO wagers (jackpotPoolId, wager) VALUES ('4a41a567', 0);
+    INSERT INTO wagers (jackpotPoolId, wager) VALUES ('26531c2c', 0);
+    INSERT INTO wagers (jackpotPoolId, wager) VALUES ('9876a556', 0);
+    INSERT INTO wagers (jackpotPoolId, wager) VALUES ('8d4c0a19', 0);
+    INSERT INTO wagers (jackpotPoolId, wager) VALUES ('fd5c17a6', 0);
+    INSERT INTO wagers (jackpotPoolId, wager) VALUES ('5b535f6c', 0);
+    ```

 ## API Server and React app

 With everything else set up, the meat and potatoes of the architecture can be set up.
-Terraform should have created a `docker-compose.yaml` file with you secrets.
+Terraform should have created a `docker-env.sh` file with you secrets.

-1. Make sure you're in the back directory of the repo, then run the following command to start the API server.
+1. Make sure you're in the back directory of the repo, then source the secrets file `docker-env.sh` so that the following docker commands will have the secrets' values.
+    ```bash
+    source docker-env.sh
+    ```

+1. Run the following command to start the API server.
     ```bash
     docker compose up apiserver -d
     ```